 “As a trainer and writer, she is a leader in her field …Her forensic attention to detail has also proved invaluable in the ongoing wrangles over the detail of legal aid policy and regulations.”
 Steve Hynes, Legal Action Group

-Alison has worked in non-governmental organisations including the Children’s Society, the Medical Foundation for the Care of Victims of Torture (now Freedom From Torture), and the Immigration Law Practitioners’ Association, and continues to work to support a range of non-governmental organisations in particular in work with parliament.
+Alison has worked in non-governmental organisations including the Children’s Society, the Medical Foundation for the Care of Victims of Torture (now Freedom From Torture), and the Immigration Law Practitioners’ Association, of which she was the general secretary and legal director, and continues to work to support a range of non-governmental organisations in particular in work with parliament.
 She has campaigned for legal aid provision and against legal aid cuts since the 1990s.
 Alison has held a number of trusteeships: she is a former chair of trustees of ECPAT UK and is a trustee, and former chair of trustees, of Kalayaan.

 Joint Honours French and Philosophy, Merton College University of Oxford